 In today’s digital landscape, having a stunning website isn’t enough to attract and retain visitors.
 Equally important is ensuring that your site ranks well in search engine results.
-The intersection of web design and SEO is where aesthetics meet functionality, and understanding how these two elements work together is key to building a successful online presence.
+The intersection of Ai web design and SEO is where aesthetics meet functionality, and understanding how these two elements work together is key to building a successful online presence.

 1. Design Choices Impacting SEO